cbuchko/old-website/_posts/2021-09-14-survivor41-predictions.md

 Sara Wilson and JD Robinson both seem like savvy youngsters but I don't see them pulling out a win.
 Erika Casupanan also seems to have all the tools that a winner would need but I think she'll get strong armed by more boisterous players.

-## My Favourites
+## Other Favourites

 <img class="blog-image" src="/assets/images/Survivor_41/favs.jpg" alt="winner-picks" />

-Shantel Smith and Deshawn Radden are my favourites to win this season.
+Shantel Smith and Deshawn Radden are two other people worth mentioning.
 They both have all the qualities that I look for in a potential winner but are also low-key enough to not be too "obvious".
 Deshawn exudes charisma, he is an insanely likeable guy, but also seems calm and level-headed.
 In his interviews Deshawn talks about wanting to be a villain.
-He wants to stab people in the back and this attitude excites me.
-My worry with Deshawn is that he may get over shadowed by some of the more exuberant personalities, and so I hope he can keep up once the merge hits.
+He wants to stab people in the back and this cutthroat attitude excites me.
+My worry with Deshawn is that he may get over shadowed by some of the more exuberant personalities and could flame out hard.
+If Deshawn finds himself as the figurehead of an alliance, he'll be in a good position to win.

-I love Shantel, she has great pre-game content and seems to be the full package.
-But I'm suspicious of how her personality might respond to the elements.
-I just have a weird feeling the Shantel we get in the game will be completely different than the one in the interviews.
-But if Shantel can keep it cool and calculated, I could easily see her winning.
+I love Shantel and I was very close to making her my winner pick.
+She seems to be the full package and has a serious drive to win.
+But some of her interview answers were off-putting to me and gave off a vibe that she lacks some self-awareness.
+This makes me suspicious of how her personality might respond to the elements.
+I just have a weird feeling that Shantel will be chaotic once she is in the game.
+But if she can keep it cool and calculated, I could easily see her winning.

 If I had to rank the players in order of likeliness to win it would be:

-1. Deshawn Radden
+1. Evvie Jagoda
-2. Ricard Foye
+2. Deshawn Radden
 3. Shantel Smith
 4. Tiffany Seely
-5. Evvie Jagoda
+5. Ricard Foye
 6. David Voce
 7. JD Robinson
-8. Erika Casupanan
+8. Sydney Segal
-9. Sara Wilson
+9. Erika Casupanan
-10. Sydney Segal
+10. Sara Wilson
 11. Brad Reese
 <br>
 **...Everyone else**